tangollama/cis411_lab0/labreports/LAB_drewpoo99.md

 # Step 4: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+   According to  the CircleCi documentation at <https://circleci.com/docs/2.0/config-intro/#section=configuration>, the config.yml is how CircleCI can interact with code and create builds from it.
+The config.yml included in this project is the basic config template for a node app.
+It does a view commands like checkout to get the branch code, then it does the npm install to install node dependencies and then does npm test to run node tests.
 - What do the various sections on the config file do?
+  * The `version` is the version if the CircleCi platform getting used.
+In this case it's 2.1.

+  * The `orbs` referes to orb references in the circleci namespace named node.

+  * The `jobs` tell what jobs are to be done.
+This is a `build-and-test` job as apposed to a `build` job.
+It uses the default node `executor` instead of something like an operating system.
+The `steps` are the steps of executing the build and test.
+First it does a github checkout to pull branch code, then it uses `node/with-cache` to run node commands in their own `steps`.
+This one npm installs and npm tests.

+  * The `workflows` are used for orchestrating all jobs.
+Since there is only one job, the workflow only executes the `build-and-test` job.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?
+  When a CI build is successful, it means that the newest code was run in a `job` and that it has passed any `steps` or tests set up to inspect the code.
+This means that the most recent push of code is able to be integrated into a master branch and all of the features checkout, there are no errors in the code or in the repository.
 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+  As an example, if we were to deploy to Heroku (*foreshadowing!*), we would add the Heroku `orb`.
+We can then use a `workflow` to deploy using that Heroku `orb` after some other `jobs` were completed.
+I assume an `orb` is like a API endpoint sort of thing and CircleCI uses them to do a bunch of stuff behind the scenes for us.
+(Like deploying to Heroku when we use the orb).

 # Step 5: Merging the feature branch
 * The output of my git commit log